Norse Sea.

 150 x 150 cm – acrylic on canvas.

 Hiharin is a word used in the ancient singing notation for the bagpipes called Canntaireachd.
-This phrase comes in a tune calles the ‘Lament for Mary Macleod’.
+This phrase comes in a tune called the ‘Lament for Mary Macleod’.
 It is my entry for the 145th RSW exhibition held in Edinburgh .

 Happy Hogmanay everyone and see you in 2026 ! x